Split food tour – local dishes and street food in Croatia

 Diocletian’s Palace — History on Your Plate

-The old palace district is the most atmospheric place to eat in Split, though it requires a degree of strategy.
-The narrow stone streets and ancient cellars that once stored Diocletian’s grain now house restaurants, wine bars, and cafes of wildly varying quality.
-The key is to walk at least one lane away from the most heavily trafficked tourist routes — the streets immediately surrounding the Peristyle square tend toward overpriced mediocrity,
+The palace district is the most atmospheric place to eat in Split, but it takes some navigation.
+The ancient cellars that once held Diocletian’s grain now house restaurants, wine bars, and cafes of wildly uneven quality.
+The rule is simple: walk at least one lane away from the main tourist corridors.
+The streets immediately around Peristyle square skew heavily toward overpriced mediocrity —

 Book a Food Tour in Split